Marcus Wesson: Abuse

 Shortly after leaving the military, Wesson moved in with an older woman, Rosemary Solorio, and her eight children in San Jose, California.
 In 1971, Solorio gave birth to Wesson's son.
 In 1974, Wesson began sexually abusing Solorio's eight-year-old daughter Elizabeth.
-Wesson married Elizabeth when she turned 14 and he was 34.
+Wesson married Elizabeth when she was 14 and he was 34.
 Four months later, she gave birth to her first child.
-Eventually, the couple had 10 children together, including one infant who died.
+Eventually, Wesson fathered 10 children for Elizabeth, including one infant who died.

 One of Elizabeth's younger sisters left her own seven children with them, claiming that her drug problem made her unable to care for them.
 Wesson never held a steady job; he lived off welfare and forced his working adult children to give him all their earnings.
 In 1989, Wesson was convicted of welfare fraud and perjury.
 The family often lived in run-down shacks, boats, and vacant houses.

 Wesson was abusive towards his wife and children.
 He prevented Elizabeth from participating in the children's upbringing.
 He homeschooled the children and taught them from his own handwritten Bible that focused on Jesus Christ being a vampire.
 He told the children that he was God and had them refer to him as "Master" or "Lord."
 He taught the children to be prepared for Armageddon and said that the girls were destined to become Wesson's future wives.
 Wesson's school "curriculum" involved teaching girls oral sex as young as 8 or 9.
 Their domestic responsibilities included washing Wesson's dreadlocks and scratching his armpits and head.
 The girls were not allowed to talk to their male siblings or their mother.
 Both male and female children were physically abused.
 Wesson raped two daughters and three nieces beginning at age eight; all five girls became pregnant.